eglische/theOPENhandy/Documentation/install.md

 ## 6. Flash the theOPENhandy Firmware

-Download the latest firmware from the GitHub Release tab:
+Download the latest firmware from the GitHub in the Main folder:
 `md5-openhandy_v0.1_21112025_build022.bin`

 ### Windows